llenroc/Cheers/README.md

 # Cheers

 Cheers is a complet set of micro Nuget packages which ease you the build of an application.
 Your business can be implement with the CQRS pattern.
-The stack is perfect to develop Microservices or Minimum Value Product !
+The stack is perfect for Microservices !

 **/!\ Packages are currently in development, samples & documentation will be avaible soon**